 Improving health care access is fundamental to our mission.
 We accomplish this through:

-Our Medical Financial Assistance program helps low-income, uninsured, or underserved patients who need help paying for all or part of their medical care.
-The program covers emergency and medically necessary care provided at a Kaiser Permanente medical office or pharmacy, or provided by a Kaiser Permanente physician or network provider.
+Our Medical Financial Assistance (MFA) program helps low-income, uninsured, or underserved patients who need help paying for all or part of their medical care.
+The MFA program covers emergency and medically necessary health care services, pharmacy services and products, and medical supplies provided at Kaiser Permanente facilities (e.g., medical centers and medical offices), at Kaiser Permanente outpatient pharmacies, or by Kaiser Permanente providers.

-Patients must complete an application and meet eligible requirements.
-Qualifying household income is at or below 200% of the Federal Poverty Guidelines.
-Patients who have experienced a catastrophic event or who meet special circumstance criteria may be eligible for financial assistance, regardless of household income.
+Patients must complete an application and meet eligibility requirements.
+Patients who have experienced unusually high medical expenses may be eligible for the program, regardless of household income.

-Please note: The MFA program is not a form of health insurance and cannot be used to subsidize premiums, as explained in our MFA policy.
-For uninsured patients, charges for necessary medical care are limited to no more than the Medicare reimbursement rates.
-Download or request program information.
+The MFA program is not a form of health insurance and cannot be used to subsidize premiums, as explained in our MFA policy.
+Download or request program information

 Kaiser Permanente participates in publicly subsidized programs such as Health First Colorado (Colorado’s Medicaid Program) and Child Health Plan Plus in order to make our quality care accessible to more people in our communities and serve vulnerable populations.